Tempest1000/PSAdmin/readme.md

 Once this is done, change handlers also need to be setup for the form.
 In the view controller create a setAuthorState function.

+This takes the event that occurs (text entered in text box) ... in example below field is one of the text fields, and value is the key that was pressed.
+The setState function updates the state, which gets passed as props to the value of the child form.
+Function below called with every key press.

 ````
     setAuthorState: function(event) {
         var field = event.target.name;